ndriqimlahu/world-travel/README.md

    ```terminal
    git clone https://github.com/ndriqimlahu/WorldTravel.git
    ```
-2. Open the repo folder with an IDE or Code Editor.
+2. Open the repo folder with your IDE or Code Editor.
 3. Launch the website with your Browser by clicking in the `index.html` file.
 4. Also you can open the other pages which are with extension `.html` file.